 - Consider any purchases before you buy: their source; what they are made from; and can you do without them?
 Try to avoid buying single-use plastic products and carrier bags.

 - Try to use local pop-up shops, charity shops, markets and other community-based retail outlets.
 61,762 individual parcels were received in University residences during 2020/21, resulting in a large volume of waste cardboard and packaging being collected and recycled.

 - Visit The Refectory on campus for meals that use locally sourced ingredients, and for options that can cater for all dietary and ethical needs.
 Visit our catering site for more information.

-- Check out Kirkgate Market in Leeds, which boasts over 500 stalls in an impressive Edwardian building via the government website
+- Check out Kirkgate Market in Leeds, which boasts over 500 stalls in an impressive Edwardian building via the Leeds City Council website

 By joining us at Leeds you are joining a diverse and culturally rich community, not just at the University but also in the city.
 At Leeds, everyone is treated fairly, with dignity and respect and we expect our students to show the same respect for other students, our staff and local residents.